Idaho Disabled Veteran Benefits

 - VA disability compensation is not taxed.
 It is excluded from federal gross income, and Idaho starts from your federal income, so it never shows up as Idaho taxable income either.

 - Military retirement pay — a capped deduction, not a blanket exemption.
 Under Idaho law, a retired service member (or an unremarried surviving spouse) may deduct military retirement pay from Idaho taxable income if the retiree/spouse (i) is classified as disabled under Idaho's definitions, or (ii) is age 62 or older by year-end, or (iii) is under 62, not disabled, but had enough earned income to require a federal return.
-The deduction is capped each year at an amount tied to the maximum Social Security benefit for your filing status, and it is reduced dollar-for-dollar by any Social Security or Railroad Retirement benefits you receive.
-Confirm the current-year cap on the Form 39R/39NR instructions (Part B – Subtractions) or with the Tax Commission before relying on a dollar figure.
+The deduction is capped each year at an amount tied to the maximum Social Security benefit for your filing status — for 2025 returns (filed in 2026) the cap is $48,216 (single) or $72,324 (married filing jointly, which is required to claim it) — and it is reduced dollar-for-dollar by any Social Security or Railroad Retirement benefits you receive.
+Because this cap is re-indexed every year, confirm the current-year figure on the Form 39R/39NR instructions (Part B – Subtractions) or with the Tax Commission before relying on a dollar figure.

-- Active-duty pay: a service member's active-duty military pay is exempt from Idaho income tax while stationed outside Idaho.
+- Active-duty pay: a service member's active-duty military pay is exempt from Idaho income tax while stationed outside Idaho — but only if that duty is continuous and uninterrupted for 120 consecutive days or more.
+A shorter stretch outside Idaho does not qualify for this exclusion.

-- Grocery Tax Credit: a veteran (or unremarried widow/widower) who is age 65 or older, or disabled and age 62 or older, and whose VA disability is their sole income, may claim Idaho's Grocery Tax Credit even if not otherwise required to file a return.
+- Food Tax Credit (formerly the Grocery Tax Credit): a veteran (or unremarried widow/widower) who is age 65 or older, or disabled and age 62 or older, and whose VA disability is their sole income, may claim Idaho's Food Tax Credit even if not otherwise required to file a return.
+For 2025 returns (filed in 2026) the credit is $155 per person, or up to $250 per person if you submit receipts showing sales tax actually paid on food.

 - Confirm your VA disability compensation never appears as income on your Idaho return (it should not be on your federal return either, and Idaho starts from the federal figures).